+The wonderful world of reading.
 Reading is so important for your child even at an early age.
 It’s never too early to start reading together.
 Storytime is a vital part of early childhood education.
 When you start reading at an early age it builds the love of reading.
 Read to your infant and let them hear your voice.
 In the beginning, reading starts out as the child just hearing your voice.
-Daily reading helps teach fluency and helps build language.
+Daily reading provides tons of life long benefits.
 Reading is a wonderful way to bond with your child.
-Here is a poem of the ABC’s of Reading to and With your Child.
+Here are tips for reading with your child and a poem of the ABC’s of Reading to and With your Child.

 This post may contain affiliate links.
-If you purchase through this links I may receive a small commission at no extra cost to you.
+If you purchase through these links I may receive a small commission at no extra cost to you.
 As an Amazon associate, I earn from qualifying purchases.
 For more information please check my Disclosure Policy

 The American Academy of Pediatrics (AAP) recommends reading to your child starting at birth.
 Studies show the importance of reading at an early age.
 Early development lays the foundation for future learning.
 When reading regularly to young children it helps stimulate brain development.
 Reading out loud to young children will expose them to rich language and encourages them to learn early literacy skills.
 It’s been proven that reading to children at early stages improves language once they enter school age.

 Repetition, Repetition, Repetition.
 Repetition is how children learn.
 If your child has a favorite book and wants that every night, that’s ok.
 With repetition, children learn the language of the story and know what will happen next.
 When a child knows what to expect in a story they can help make the sounds or say what’s coming next.
 Children then can be a part of the story and have more fun with that book.

 Reading is always beneficial.